Paul Pettypiece consulting research logo steam train excursion near Red Deer with Hudson 2816, FP9A 1401

 The CPR lease was renewed annually after the original lease expired until 1903 when the company signed a 99 year lease.
 Eventually the Calgary and Edmonton Railway became a wholly-owned subsidiary of Canadian Pacific.

-railway station, park and coal chutesIn 1908, Red Deer became the divisional point and a new grand station was built in 1910 at the head of Ross Street.
+railway station, park and coal chutesIn 1908, Red Deer became the divisional point, effectively assuring the town that it would become the distribution centre of Central Alberta and a new grand station was built in 1910 at the head of Ross Street.

-In 1911, the Red Deer based Alberta Central Railway started construction west of Red Deer toward Rocky Mountain House and was to be extended to the Brazeau coal fields.
+In 1911, the Red Deer based Alberta Central Railway started construction west of Red Deer toward Rocky Mountain House and was originally intended to be extended to the Brazeau coal fields and part of a major interprovincial railway.

 In 1913, a north-south Calgary-Edmonton line was built by the Grand Trunk Pacific Railway through Three Hills, Delburne, Alix, Mirror and Camrose using much of the land surveyed by the Alberta and Athabasca Railway Company.

 In the same year, the Lacombe and Blindman Valley Electric Railway started construction west of Lacombe but did not reach Bentley until 1917 and Rimbey in 1919.
-The provincial government took over the line when it went bankrupt and sold it to Canadian Pacific in 1928.
+The provincial government took over the line when it went bankrupt, renamed it the Lacombe and Northwestern Railway and sold it to Canadian Pacific in 1928.

 Railway Heritage Preservation in Central Alberta